MobDis/MobDis-Snippets/Code Snippets/Tab bar and nav Bar/Readme.md

 #Tabbar and NavBar

-Using Tabbar and NavBar snippet, you are able to create a combination of both Tab Bar and Nav Bar on the same page.
+Using Tabbar and NavBar snippet, you are able to insert a combination of both Tab Bar and Nav Bar on the same page.

 ##How to use

 1) Place <b>tabNavBar.css</b> in custom CSS panel and <b>tabNavbar.js</b> in custom JS Panel

-2) Insert and edit the following code to add <b>Tab</b>
+2) Insert and edit the following code in <b>tabNavbar.js</b> to add <b>Tab</b>

     .append("<li><a data-first-page='#__pageid__' data-tab='__tabname__'>__tabname_shown__></a></li>")